 - Bournemouth University.

-Together, the project partners have created the following materials which can be found on the Story2Remember website:
+Together, the project partners have created the following materials which can be viewed below:

-- A handbook using drama and storytelling, targeting health and social care professionals to help them deliver better support for older people with Alzheimer's Disease.
+Training programme using creative drama and storytelling, targeting health and social care professionals for better support for older people with dementia.

-- Policy recommendation for creating dementia-friendly communities/institutions in terms of raising awareness and integrating tools as creative arts in the care of people with Alzheimer's Disease.
+Intellectual Output Four: Policy recommendation for creating dementia-friendly communities/ institutions in terms of raising awareness and integrating tools as creative arts in the care of persons with dementia.